PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-05 19:02:11
+Last updated: 2024-04-05 19:03:19
-Random Quote: You're like Hitler!
-But even Hitler cared about Germany or something. - Morty Smith
+Random Quote: The beauty of a moment, is that it's fleeting. - Ted Mosby